shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 particles with an infinite chemical potential reservoir.
 MCEMC and GCMC give identical adsorption isotherms for microporous materials.
-But for large pores (> 2 nm), GCMC gives a hysteretic adsorption/desorption isotherm, while MCEMC gives a reversible S- shaped van der Waals type isotherm, as discussed in :ref:`(Parashar) <Parashar>`.
+But for large pores (> 2 nm), GCMC gives a hysteretic adsorption/desorption isotherm, while MCEMC gives a reversible S-shaped van der Waals type isotherm, as discussed in :ref:`(Parashar) <Parashar>`.
 The MCEMC isotherm spans the stable and meta-stable states, while GCMC samples only the stable states.
 The MCEMC method is a middle ground between the